 Converting raster to vector is when raster files are manually recreated in vector format.
 This process can be automated, however, the results of the automated conversion are typically not good.
 The best way to truly convert a raster to a vector file is to skillfully recreate the original image by hand.

 Raster files are basically defined by a series of pixels.
 These pixels cause the image to lose some detail depending on the quality of the photo or image.
 However, this is normally only seen when the image is enlarged, making it look pixelated (sort of like an 8-bit video game).

 Raster files don’t have every detail, they are normally smaller in size.
-This smaller size makes them great for using on your website or online store.
-GIFs, PNGs and JPEGs are ordinary raster file types.
+This smaller size makes them great for use on your website or online store.
+GIFs, PNGs, and JPEGs are ordinary raster file types.

-Vector files are described by a series of points which create straight and/or curved paths.
-This visual information is more mathematical — a series of points on a graph with an X and a Y axis.
+Vector files are described by a series of points that create straight and/or curved paths.
+This visual information is more mathematical — a series of points on a graph with an X and a Y-axis.
 Because they’re not composed of pixels, vectors can be resized to any size without giving up quality — vectors are scalable.

-PDF, EPS, SVG and AI files are common types of vector files.
-Vector files are great for many printed materials such as business cards, T-shirts, mugs and banners.
+PDF, EPS, SVG, and AI files are common types of vector files.
+Vector files are great for many printed materials such as business cards, T-shirts, mugs, and banners.
 Vector files are also a good way to sharpen older, fuzzy graphics.
-And if you are generating a new graphic or logo, it’ll avoid any distortion or quality loss when enlarged or printed the image.
+And if you are generating a new graphic or logo, it’ll avoid any distortion or quality loss when enlarging or printing the image.

 The uses of vector conversion:

 - If you want to convert a real photograph or hand-drawn image into a graphic.

 - It will reduce your printing costs by reducing the number of color plates the printer needs to print your images.

 - You are creating a sign to promote your business and need to print custom graphics.